 3. When you get your job, show up 1/2 hour early and find your contact.
-Usually it’s a Key PA or an AD, depending on project size.
+Usually, it’s a Key PA or an AD, depending on the project size.

 4. Smile!
 Smile!
 Smile!
 No matter how crazy your day feels, if you carry yourself with enthusiasm, it has a funny way of making everyone around you feel good.

-5. In the event you can’t take a job (and I mention this one a lot), make sure you say you are already booked with another job.
-Do not give specific details on what you’re actually doing (like vacation, etc).
+5. If you can’t take a job (and I mention this a lot), make sure you say you are already booked with another gig.
+Do not give specific details on what you’re doing (like vacation, etc.).